Gby56/lab-python-Gby56/Examen/reponses.md

 The SVC is simple, C is by default 1, degree 3 and gamma is set to auto, there is still a possibility for an --opt option and doing a cross validation with several folds to tune it

+## Results
+KNN gets 94% precision with k = 1 and SVC 88%